 WELCOME TO DALLAS!

 I was born and raised right here, deep in the heart of Texas.
 And I’m ashamed to say that I haven’t explored my own stomping grounds much as I should.
 That said, I decided to create this Dallas city guide.
-I not only wanted it full of things for you to do when you visit, but for this page to be a way to 1) support local small businesses and 2) hold me accountable on getting out and exploring more of what my city has to offer.
+I not only wanted it full of things for you to do when you visit, but a way for us to 1) support small local businesses and 2) hold me accountable for exploring more of what my city has to offer.

-Everything on this list is what I want to experience.
-And as I discover and get a taste of Dallas (pun intended), I’ll add to this list and take some short notes below along the way for you in addition to creating more detailed posts in my new travel series called Discovering Dallas.
+Everything on this list is what I want to personally experience.
+And as I discover new experiences and get a taste of Dallas (pun intended), I’ll add and update this page.
+I’ll also take some short notes below along the way for you in addition to creating more detailed posts in my new travel series called Discovering Dallas.